Venric Mark

-Early years
+Early life

 Mark spent his freshman year at Klein Forest High School in Greater Houston.
 When the aftermath of Hurricane Katrina brought many troubled students to his public high school, he transferred to St. Pius X High School, which is a private one 45 minutes away.
 As a sophomore at St. Pius, Mark competed in the most events and scored the most points for his high school when it placed fifth in the 2008 Texas Association of Private and Parochial Schools (TAPPS) Class 6A Track and Field Championship.
 That year, he placed second in the long jump (21 ft 0.25 in); third in the triple jump (42 ft 11.5 in) and participated on medal winning 4 × 100 metres relay and 4 × 200 metres relay teams.

 As a junior, he was described as a "gifted player" who was expected to be a "future star" for the two-time defending state champion football team.
 Going into the 2008 state playoffs, Mark had 10 touchdowns as a return specialist and 20 receptions for 504 yards for the 7-2 St. Pius Panthers.
 By the end of his junior year, he had been timed at 4.35 seconds in the 40-yard dash and had at least six Division I scholarship offers.
 Interested programs included Northwestern, Vanderbilt, Rice and Arizona.
 During the summer prior to his senior year, he increased the bodyweight of his 5 ft 8 in frame from 160 lbs to 175 lbs.